Seán O'Connor (businessman)

 Seán O'Connor (born 29 April 1960) is an Irish motorsport promoter and academic who previously served as a member of Seanad Éireann.

 Early life and family

 O'Connor was educated at Terenure College, Dublin, where he was a member of the Senior Cup rugby team.
 He has a degree in marketing from Dublin Institute of Technology (DIT), an MA in political communications from Dublin City University, and a doctorate from the Ulster University.

 A grandson of Taoiseach Seán Lemass, he lives in County Wicklow.
-His son, Rory O'Connor, is a member of Wicklow County Council.
+His son, Rory O'Connor, was a member of Wicklow County Council until 2024.

 Political life

 On 13 December 1982, after the November 1982 general election saw three members of the 16th Seanad elected to the 22nd Dáil, O'Connor was one of those nominated to fill the vacancies by Taoiseach Charles Haughey.
 He was the youngest member of the 16th Seanad, at 22 years of age, and was also elected to the Fianna Fail National Executive at same time.
 He did not attend the Seanad on 21 December 1982, its only subsequent sitting before its dissolution.

 O'Connor was an unsuccessful candidate in the Dublin University constituency at the 2007 Seanad election receiving 3.0% of the first-preference votes, under the slogan "Graduate Equality", for opening the Seanad university constituency to graduates of all third-level institutions in the state.
 He had successfully petitioned the High Court to give candidates the same access to the NUI electoral register which incumbent senators have.